I want you to imagine a world where the Bible, as we know it, has been taken away. It is, perhaps, the year 2050 AD.

-If Genesis is the foundational book of the Bible, then verse one of Genesis is the foundational verse of Genesis.
-The Bible is the most produced book in history.
-It's the most read book in history, therefore, verse one, where most people begin to read even if they don't finish the Bible is the most-read verse in the Bible, in history, in the world.
+If Genesis is the foundational book of the Bible, then verse 1 of Genesis is the foundational verse of Genesis.
+The Bible is the most produced book in history, the most read book in history, therefore verse1, where most people begin to read even if they do not finish, is the most read verse in the Bible, in history, in the world.

 7 Main Philosophies Refuted by Genesis 1:1

-- Atheism - Atheism says there is no God, but Genesis 1:1 says that God is the one who created the heavens and the earth.
+- Genesis 1:1 says that GOD created the heavens and the earth.

-- Polytheism - Polytheism teaches a multiplicity of gods.
-The Greeks, the Romans, and nearly every ancient people, as well as primitive peoples today in Africa and South America and various eastern countries are polytheists, and yet Genesis 1:1 says that only one God created all things, not many gods.
+- Polytheism teaches a multiplicity of gods.
+The Greeks, Romans and nearly every ancient people as well as primitive peoples today (Africa, South America, East) are polytheists.

-- Materialism - Materialism says that all is matter and matter has always been.
-Matter is the only thing that exists.
-Communism, for example, is based on materialism, and the main idea is how to distribute materialism equally.
-However, Genesis 1:1 says that matter had a beginning.
-At some point, it did not exist, and then God brought it into existence.
+- Genesis 1:1 says that matter had a beginning.
+At some point it did not exist and then God brought it into existence.

-- Dualism - Dualism is an ancient idea developed into different systems by Plato, the philosopher, and later on the French philosopher Descartes.
-Basically it says that there are two powers at work in the universe, good and evil, and the interaction of these two is responsible for all that we see.
-Hinduism explains the beginning of the world as an interaction of these two powers, good and evil.
-Genesis 1:1, however, states that what we see was created by only one power, God.
-The Bible accounts for evil, but evil is never at the same level as God.
+- Genesis 1:1 states that all we see was created by only ONE power, God.
+The Bible accounts for evil but evil is never at the same level as God.
 There is only one supreme power at work according to Genesis and it was manifested at the very beginning.

-- Humanism - Humanism teaches that man is the ultimate reality.
-There is nothing higher or nobler than man.
-Many good works are done to benefit mankind, and they're done because of people who hold this philosophy.
-However, Genesis 1:1 refutes this idea, because it teaches that God, not man, is the ultimate reality, because God was here before man was here, and God is the creator of man, and not the other way around.
+- Genesis 1:1 refutes this idea, because it teaches that God, not man, is the ultimate reality, because God was here before man was here, and God is the creator of man, and not the other way around.

 7 Theories that are Destroyed by Genesis 1:1